 Frequently asked questions on UPTE’s unfair labor practice strike at UC

-You should not report to work for any shifts beginning on February 26, 27, and 28.
-You should complete any shifts that start on the 25th and continue into the 26th—do not stop work mid-shift.
+• The unfair labor practice strike will be all day May 1 at all UC facilities: campuses, medical centers, clinics, and labs.
+You should not report to work for any shifts beginning on May 1.
+You should complete any shifts that start on April 30 and continue into May 1—do not stop work mid-shift.

 • UC’s hospitals, clinics, research labs, campuses, and other facilities cannot operate without the essential labor of 20,000 UPTE workers.
 The more we participate, the more UC will be forced to curtail operations or hire expensive temporary workers, costing perhaps tens of millions per day.